tamilselvanarjun/auto-ed/docs/mod1.rst

 .. image::
         Step1.PNG

 3. We use the calculator interface to enter our function.
-(Note that we can use the backspace key or the clear all (CHECK THIS NAME) to correct the function if we make a mistake when entering it.)
+(Note that we can use the backspace key or the "Clear All" button to correct the function if we make a mistake when entering it.)

 .. image::
         Step2.PNG

-4. Press calculate.
-This will open a second screen with options to help you visualize both the forward and reverse mode of automatic differentiation.
+4. Press the "Calculate" button.
+This will move you to a new screen with options to help you visualize both the forward and reverse mode of automatic differentiation.
 5. Enter the value for x at which you'd like to evaluate the function.
 For the purposes of this demo, we'll choose x=4.
-Hit the enter button on the far left.
+Hit the "Set Input Values" button.
-6. You'll see the values for the function and derivative appear in green in the center column.
+6. You'll see the values for the function and derivative appear below the input values you selected.

 .. image:: Step3.PNG

-7. Below this you'll see buttons for which function you'd like to visualize.
+7. Below this, you'll see buttons for which function you'd like to visualize.
 In this example, we only have a single function, so press f1.
 8. This will generate the computational graph for both forward and reverse mode as well as the computational table.
 We'll talk more about the computational table and reverse mode in the next units, so for now let's just focus on the computational graph in forward mode.

 .. image:: Step4.PNG

 9. Notice that there is a single magenta node, representing our single input to the function, and a single green output node, the output value of our function.
 The red nodes represent intermediate function values.
 Notice that all of the nodes are connected by elementary operations on the labelled edges.
-(Hint: If you find the graph difficult to read, try maximizing the graph window to give more space between the nodes.)
+(Hint: Occasionally the graphs may be difficult to read depending on the complexity of the function that you are visualizing.
+You can try running the tool a second time to get a different configuration of the nodes.
+Alternatively, for large functions, you can use the underlying package which will generate graphs that you can maximize to resize the edges.)

 Some Key Takeaways
 ^^^^^^^^^^^^^^^^^^